WUR-ABE/2D-to-3D_segmentation/readme.md

 **Training
 For training we recommend the docker.
 Note that the visualisation does not work for devcontainer.
 Make sure your docker environment containts the nvidia docker to get acces to your gpu.
-It can take a up to 60 minutes (because of flash attention installation)
+It can take a up to 2 hours to install (because of flash attention installation is time intensive)

 ```
 docker compose build